HermanL02/WarwickUniversity-Notes/202309/Essay.md

 It generally combines different data sources and methods to provide a broad view of TLS 1.3 environment.
 However, it also reveals that there are some limitations.
 Their research are regional limited.
 The passive sniffing only concentrated in North America and Australia.
 It does not consider other regions as well as other language speakers.
 Besides, the data collection are having some issues.
 It does not collect the data from the latest IPV6 network, and it does not consider the latest extension of TLS 1.3, such as the certificate authority and the client side verifications.
 It means it actually cannot fully evaluate the new features and new effects.

-In the essay of ### A Cryptographic Analysis of the TLS 1.3 Handshake Protocol
+In the thesis of "A Cryptographic Analysis of the TLS 1.3 Handshake Protocol",